 The 6th annual Battle of the Chefs event, presented by SamanthaStarr Events, will take place Sunday, Sept.
-25 from 4 to 7 p.m. at The Factory on Barclay, 1120 S. Barclay St. Tickets will go on sale to the public on June 2.
+25 from 4 to 7 p.m. at The Factory on Barclay, 1120 S. Barclay St. Tickets for the event can be purchased online.

 About the event

 The community-centric event combines the elements of a friendly chefs’ competition, a lush tasting event and a silent auction with the mission of acknowledging and elevating the work of local chefs from Milwaukee's evolving culinary scene.
 Plant-based options will be available as well as a full cash bar.
 Cocktail attire is strongly suggested.

 - Nell Benton of Pete's Pops

 - Amanda Buhrman of Sweetly Baked

 - T'yannah El of Solful Kitchen

 - Hannah Kopplin of Tots on the Street

 - Malina Schweinert of Hungry Mother Fusion Food & Baked Goods

 - Carolyn Dallison of Karol's Kitchen & Catering